bitcraze/bitcraze-website/src/bootloader/crazyradio20/start.md

 file system that popped up.
 This means that your {% poplink crazyradio-2-0 %} does not yet have any firmware to run, or you pressed the button while inserting the radio.

-To install the firmware and start using the {% poplink crazyradio-2-0 %}, please follow the instructions in the
+To install the firmware, please follow the instructions in the
-{% id_link getting-started-crazyradio-2-0 %} tutorial.
+{% id_link getting-started-crazyradio-2-0#flash-new-firmware %} tutorial.